gorilla/csrf/README.md

 handler, insert your own middleware earlier in the chain to capture the request body.

-### JSON Responses
+### JavaScript Applications

-This approach is useful if you're using a front-end JavaScript framework like Ember or Angular, or are providing a JSON API.
+This approach is useful if you're using a front-end JavaScript framework like React, Ember or Angular, or are providing a JSON API.

 We'll also look at applying selective CSRF protection using [gorilla/mux's](http://www.gorillatoolkit.org/pkg/mux) sub-routers,